 \section{Mappings, reduced density matrices and basic hamiltonians}

 Second quantized mappings map the local $d$-level Hilbert space, which determines how many bosons occupy the site/mode, to qubits and bosonic creation/annihilation operators to Pauli operators.
 For a system with $M$ sites/modes, the mapping of the local Hilbert space is repeated for each site/mode.
-In contrast, the first quantized mappings map the site/mode index of each individual boson, which is repated for $N$ bosons.
-While this is less flexible as it requires a specific particle number, we will show that it is more efficient when mapping $k$-body reduced density matrices ($k$-RDMs).
+In contrast, the first quantized mappings assign a register to each of the $N$ bosons, storing the index of the site/mode it occupies, and therefore represent a fixed total-number sector.
+The latter is consequently less flexible, since it requires the total number of bosons to be conserved, but we will show that it is more efficient when mapping $k$-body reduced density matrices ( k$-RDMs$).
 That is, we can efficiently express the matrix elements of the $k$-RDM